Aliases for PTEN Gene

 GeneCards Summary for PTEN Gene

 PTEN (Phosphatase And Tensin Homolog) is a Protein Coding gene.
-Diseases associated with PTEN include bannayan-riley-ruvalcaba syndrome and squamous cell carcinoma, head and neck.
-Among its related pathways are Central carbon metabolism in cancer and Endometrial cancer.
+Diseases associated with PTEN include Bannayan-Riley-Ruvalcaba Syndrome and Macrocephaly/Autism Syndrome.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include protein kinase binding and magnesium ion binding.
-An important paralog of this gene is TNS1.
+An important paralog of this gene is TPTE.

 UniProtKB/Swiss-Prot for PTEN Gene